In the world of coffee, there are hundreds of different podcasts out there.

 It seems like this is a hidden topic, and if you were ever considering working in the coffee industry, this might be the perfect place to get started.

 You can listen on any of the usual podcast platforms.
-Be sure to take a look at their website as well for more information.
+Be sure to visit their website for more information as well.

-The Speciality Coffee Association (SCA) Lectures target coffee professionals, allowing them to learn from some of the most influential coffee professionals out there.
+The Specialty Coffee Association (SCA) Lectures cater to coffee professionals, enabling them to learn from some of the most influential figures in the coffee industry.

-This podcast aims to take the coffee professional who is just beginning in the coffee industry and acquaint them with what it takes to get started and grow their coffee business.
+This podcast aims to educate coffee professionals who are just starting out in the industry and acquaint them with the essentials for getting started and growing their coffee business.

 This podcast is for you if you want to own more than just a corner cafe.

-The SCA itself is a nonprofit organization that represents coffee professionals from all over the world.
+The SCA is a nonprofit organization that represents coffee professionals from around the world.

-Its main focus is on specialty coffee, but the organization educates you on all types of coffees, unlike some of the other podcasts I’ve talked about today.
+Its main focus is on specialty coffee, but the organization educates listeners on all types of coffee, unlike some of the other podcasts I've discussed today.

-You can expect these podcasts to be on anything and everything.
+You can expect these podcasts to cover a wide range of topics and subjects.

-The podcast discusses coffee science, trends in the market, and all the recent developments in the coffee industry.
+The podcast explores coffee science, market trends, and recent developments in the coffee industry.

 If you're interested in diving deep into what goes on inside the coffee industry and learning how you can best utilize the resources you have on hand to grow a coffee business, then this podcast will be perfect for you.